 - Undergo an evaluation to determine whether you need rehabilitative treatment for drug or alcohol use.

-If you’ve been charged with a first-time DWI offense, contact a lawyer today
+If you were charged with a first-time DWI offense, contact a lawyer today!

 If you’re facing your first DWI offense, you should contact a legal professional immediately.
-The lawyers at the Law Offices of Tad Nelson & Associates have years of experience defending clients facing these charges and can help mount the best defense possible.
-They have hundreds of these types of cases under their belts.
+The associated lawyers of our DWI defense team here, at The Law Offices of Tad Nelson & Associates, have over 100 years of combined experience defending clients facing drunk driving related criminal charges.

-Tad Nelson, founder of the firm, has more than 25 years’ experience, is a certified ACS-CHAL Lawyer/Scientist, and is an active member of the National College for DUI Defense.
-In short, he has the legal, scientific and experiential background you need to give you a solid defense.
+Houston DWI Lawyer Tad A. Nelson, founder of our law firm, has more than 27 years of experience defending people accused of drunk driving related offenses in southeast Texas.
+Tad A. Nelson a certified ACS-CHAL Lawyer/Scientist, and is an active member of the National College for DUI Defense.
+In short, he has the legal, scientific and experiential background you need to give you the makings of a solid defense.
 Contact our Houston based DWI defense lawyers at The Law Offices of Tad Nelson & Associates today.